 Basic research on fundamental biological systems creates the knowledge base and foundation used by scientists to improve agricultural production systems, the marketability of agricultural products and these products for human health.
 The growth and development of plants and animals and their response to the environment are key to productivity, marketability and sustainability.
-There is a need to understand the basic biochemical, physiological and genetic mechanisms that regulate these processes and to develop new methods to alter the responses of living systems to their environment.
+There is a need to understand the basic biochemical, physiological and genetic mechanisms that regulate these processes.
 In the last decade, the new field of genomic science has changed the paradigm for basic and applied biological sciences.
 New technologies have allowed rapid progress in the sequencing and mapping of organisms' genomes, and advances reveal striking interrelationships in the structure and function of these genomes.
 Bioinformatics deals with the handling and analyzing of the vast amount of sequence, genomic mapping and expression data being generated.
 The area of functional genomics encompasses gene discovery, cellular and developmental biology, structural biology and genomic approaches to breeding as well as comparative studies of ecology and evolutionary biology.
 Genomic science approaches integrated with traditional approaches in physiology, biochemistry and genetics applied to model biological systems will provide the knowledge base needed to prevent and treat disease, identify infectious organisms and improve the yields and quality of the foods we produce and consume.